 “Leadership Thoughts” style has become a strong part of long-form informational blogging, and contrasting two previous projects with a recent sketchy client description highlights the importance of interviewing.

-According to the Thumbtack lead, the client had an ESL (English Second Language) situation, and to his credit, knew he needed some expertise to make a business proposal sound right.
+According to a Thumbtack lead, the client had an ESL (English Second Language) situation, and to his credit, knew he needed some expertise to make a business proposal sound right.

-In hearing the project was “between 2-10,000 words” represented an awful lot of territory to offer overall pricing.
-Informing the client my blogs are often 1200-1500 words, so 10,000 was a lot, is a concrete example of both parties knowing what the project entails.
+In hearing the project was “between 2,000-10,000 words” represented an awful lot of territory to offer overall pricing.
+Informing the client my blogs are often 1200-1500 words, so 10,000 was a lot, is a concrete example of both parties knowing what a project entails.
 Whether this business plan was going to include enough budget for technical writing was also a consideration.

 On the other hand, writing procedures for Parts Ordering and Returns was for “guys in the pits” using industrial laundry equipment (driers, folders, belted delivery systems, timing), not front office people.
 The primary point was well-defined, especially how plucking a part off a machine and reading the number was actually the third best option when ordering.

-Two pages of specific information only took 1,045 words – and fact it included addressing issue of returns, so extra junk didn’t clog up the back dock area – was gravy.
+Two pages of specific information only took 945 words, and fact it included addressing issue of returns, so extra junk didn’t clog up the back dock area, was gravy.

 Interviews as sales calls